How to build a data strategy that gives you a lasting competitive edge

 AI models evolve quickly – but a strong data foundation lasts.
-While models can be replicated, fine-tuned, or even outperformed by newer advancements.
-In many cases the companies that build lasting value are the ones that invest in a strong data strategy – one that continuously improves and deepens over time.
+While models can be replicated, fine-tuned, or even outperformed by newer advancements, in many cases the companies that build lasting value are the ones that invest in a strong data strategy – one that continuously improves and deepens over time.

 What makes a dataset valuable isn’t just that you own it, but that it keeps getting better the more it’s used.
 The best Enterprise AI startups don’t just collect data; they design their businesses in a way that naturally enhances their dataset with every user interaction.